git-sci/git-sci.github.io/index.md

 As things evolve for the federal workforce and in scientific workplaces, this is a set of resources compiled from various locations across the web.

 There is no affiliation with or endorsement of any programs or resources in this post.
 This is not financial, medical, or legal advice.
 This is a bank of resource information.
+Information included may go out of date, and may change.

 **RIF** process info: [OPM page](https://www.opm.gov/policy-data-oversight/workforce-restructuring/reductions-in-force/workforce_reshaping.pdf)